 Meet the Teacher Q & A

 How long have you worked at Castle Carrock?
-I have recently joined Castle Carrock school although I’ve been teaching now since 2004!
+I started to teach at Castle Carrock School in March 2025.

 What would the children be surprised to find out about you?
-I love to run ultra marathons!
+Before I was a teacher, I was a scientist and worked in a laboratory.

 Things to remember: